 1. You need a STLink/V2 programmer.
 To buy one just search for e.g. "STlink" on ebay, aliexpress, etc. They look something like this:

 2. Connect the SWD pins from the STorM32 board to the pins of your ST-Link programmer.
 The SWD pins on the v3.x board are near the USB plug.

 - "GND" to "GND"

-4. Power up your SToRM32-BGC over USB (I recommend to unplug the motor plugs first) and connect your ST-Link programmer over USB.
+3. Power up your STorM32 over USB, and connect your ST-Link programmer over USB to a PC.

-5. Go to thetab and choose your settings.
-It should look something like that:
+4. In the GUI go to thetab and choose your settings.
+It should look something like this: